gidjituser/pi2c-rest-api/README.md

 pluggable connectors.
 These will become available at some future date.
 This repo contains the source for the REST service.
 This will allow you to control and make i2c, spi, pwm, and gpio requests on your PI from any device including a browser.
 You can run this on your own PI with the caveat you will have to use the pin mapping below as the expected pin numbers are for the Hat.
+It also contains a WebSocket Server for executing instructions for rapid requests.

 It is intended that your PI is on the same local network or plugged into your computer directly.
 There is a complimentary repo providing the ability for UART over TCP or Websockets